GuozhiTang/WebTestDemo/README.md

 A MEAN stack demo appliction whose frontend is built by angular-cli while backend is built by express.
 Can login/logout, register, pull data from data server and do specific search and add, as well as total requesting process to the robot.
 Facing to biological engineers to send requests to the bio-robot.

+Hint: Because some parts of project's data server was based on an internal database, the Heroku link https://fflabdemo.herokuapp.com/ can not show all functions in the projects.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.